bhamodi/PyAutoClicker/README.md

 To build your own executable python code, type `python setup.py` in the project directory.
 Note, this will require you to have `py2exe` installed.

+## Package

+To package the program into a custom installer, follow this [video tutorial.](https://www.youtube.com/watch?v=wP9HcD4oPDw)

 ## Install

 Windows users can simply run the `setup.exe` file located in the `/dist` directory.
 Note: no dependencies are required to be installed if using this installation method.